- Full-time: 3-4 Years

 Confirmation of DPhil Status is an essential stage on the way to the doctorate and confirms that the student is capable of producing a thesis of the necessary standard and within an appropriate timescale.
 It is not possible to submit a thesis for examination until DPhil status has been confirmed: this applies to students who have transferred to the DPhil from an Oxford MLitt, MSc or MPhil as well as to those who enter as a PRS student.

-The OII’s Graduate Studies Committee expects students to complete the confirmation interview by the end of the 9th term of study for full time students; and by the 18th term of study for part-time students.
-Details of the Confirmation of Status process can be found in the DPhil Graduate Studies Handbook.
+The OII’s Graduate Studies Committee expects students to complete the confirmation interview by the end of the third year of study for full time students; and by the sixth year of study for part-time students.

 Stage 3 usually occurs in Year 3 for full-time students and Years 5 and 6 for students on the part-time programme.

-DPhil will concentrate on any final empirical work, and be writing up the final chapters for submission of the thesis.
-The thesis must be submitted within 12 terms (full-time) and 24 terms (part-time) from the date of admission as a graduate student.
+Stage 3 will concentrate on any final empirical work, and on writing up the final chapters for submission of the thesis.
+The thesis must be submitted within four years (full-time) and eight years (part-time) from the date of admission as a graduate student.
 In special circumstances, you may apply for an extension of time through the Graduate Studies Committee.
-The maximum extension permitted is 6 terms, making 18 terms (full-time) or 30 terms (part-time) of study in all.
+The maximum extension permitted is two years, making six years (full-time) or ten years (part-time) of study in all.

 Once the thesis has been submitted, two examiners are appointed and the examination by viva voce (an oral defence of the thesis) is scheduled.